 Saran Wrap® was the first product Dow sold directly to consumers.
 Appearing in the nationally syndicated This Week magazine, this print ad was just one element of a massive advertising campaign.
 Saran Wrap® debuted on The Today Show, and Dow sponsored an entire television program called Medic to help showcase the product.
 Saran Wrap® would go on to sell more than 200 million rolls in five years.
 It was a successful part of Dow’s major consumer push of the 1940s and 1950s.

-Polyvinylidene chloride, which Dow dubbed Saran, was discovered by accident in 1933 by Ralph M. Wiley...into a seating material, plastic used for wartime and industrial purposes, and eventually Saran Wrap®.
+Polyvinylidene chloride, which Dow dubbed Saran®, was discovered by accident in 1933 by Ralph M. Wiley.
+His discovery would lead to uses in seating materials, plastic used for wartime and industrial purposes, and eventually Saran Wrap®.
 Today Dow continues to advance in performance materials with a bold willingness to explore new possibilities.
-For example, Dow’s new EVOLV3D™ Universal Support Material for 3D printing is addressing the need of today’s 3D printing customers – including schools and home users – for a safe, sustainable support material that can be easily removed from the created part without the use of harsh chemicals.
+Starting with the end in mind, partnering with our customers, and remaining laser focused on deploying the Dow innovation engine against real needs ensures that innovation leads to business success.

 ®Saran Wrap and logo are trademarks of S.C.
 Johnson and Son Inc.

 Have a question or need more information about Dow Corporate?
 We have multiple ways to help you get the answers you need.